1 9 8 1 (UK)

 The name that got the papers excited, though, was Sting (singer and bass player from The Police), playing the angel, Helith going head-to-head with the evil Asrael after Asrael woke the Earth spirit Magog from her slumber – although, to be fair, he didn’t do much apart from drift moodily across the landscape in a cowl and dangle from a helicopter.

-The three uninterrupted hours – low on explanatory dialogue and rich in meditative atmospherics – was filled to the brim with apocalyptic cities, swarms of ravens and mythic alien worlds.
+The three uninterrupted hours – low on explanatory dialogue and rich in meditative atmospherics – were filled to the brim with apocalyptic cities, swarms of ravens and mythic alien worlds.

 Albrecht Von Drachenfels